Awilliams4321/Awilliams4321.github.io/_posts/2020-04-04-flatiron_project_1_creating_a_cli_data_gem.markdown

 end
 ```

-2) An **Object class** that saves each new character object and assigns it a list of attributes and values upon instantiation.
+2) A **Characters class** that saves each new character object and assigns it a list of attributes and values upon instantiation.
 I then defined my initialize method to accept an unspecified hash and mass assign each defined attribute to it's value.
 Because I only wanted to utilize specific keys and values from the hash, I used the '.respond_to?' method to grab only the information from the attr_accessors I had defined.
-After creating a save method to shovel each new object instance into the @@all array, i created a 'find_by_name' method that searches through each object in the @@all array and finds the character.name that matches the name passed in:
+After creating a save method to shovel each new object instance into the @@all array, i created a Characters::find_by_name method that searches through each object in the @@all array and finds the character.name that matches the name passed in:
 ```
 class Characters